What is gonorrhea?

 Some people with gonorrhea will have no symptoms and will not know that they have the infection.

-For men, symptoms can include:
+For external genitals (penis), symptoms can include:

-• Abnormal discharge from the penis
+- Abnormal discharge from the penis

-• Pain or a burning feeling when urinating
+- Pain or a burning feeling when urinating

-• Itching or irritation in the urethra – the tube that urine passes through
+- Itching or irritation in the urethra

-In women, the early symptoms are sometimes so mild that they are mistaken for a bladder infection or dismissed as a mild vaginal infection.
+For internal genitals (vagina), the early symptoms are sometimes so mild that they are mistaken for a bladder infection or dismissed as a mild vaginal infection.

-For women, symptoms can include:
+Symptoms can include:

-• Change in the amount and colour of fluid from the vagina
+- Change in the amount and colour of fluid from the vagina

-• Pain or a burning feeling while urinating
+- Pain or a burning feeling while urinating

-• Abnormal vaginal bleeding or spotting between periods or after sexual intercourse
+- Abnormal vaginal bleeding, or spotting between periods or after sexual intercourse

-• Pain in the lower abdomen
+- Pain in the lower abdomen

-• Pain during vaginal sex
+- Pain during vaginal sex

-In both men and women, a gonorrhea infection in the rectum may cause discharge from the anus, rectal pain, mucous with stools, painful bowel movements and redness in the anal area.
+A gonorrhea infection in the rectum may cause discharge from the anus, rectal pain, mucous with stools, painful bowel movements and redness in the anal area.

-Gonorrhea infection may occur in the throat but, does not usually cause symptoms.
+Gonorrhea infection may occur in the throat but does not usually cause symptoms.

 Symptoms may appear 2 to 7 days after being exposed to the bacteria.